 Time & Material model.
 In this model, benefits are going to the developer and the client.
 Both parties have full control over the process and the client pays no more and no less but only for the time that was spent on a project.
 Here changes can be made quickly, offering true rapid software development.
 It’s all about time and resources dedicated to development but you can earn more money in the long run, simply by introducing the product faster on the market.

 At the end of the day, it’s all about value.
 Not the ones invested by you in our work but the ones you earn with our approach.
-We develop products, not write the code.
-We consult on business matters, not collect paychecks.
+We develop software products, not write the code.
+We estimate the software project and consult on business matters, not collect paychecks.
 We put ‘you’ in ‘Your business goal.’
 What do you say, want to visit our inn?